JAI-public/Lossless-compression/docs/performance_bayer_converter.md

-# eBUS SDK PvBufferConverterを使った変換時間
+# Conversion time with eBUS SDK PvBufferConverter

-低画素数ではBeyerFilterによる差は小さい。高画素数の場合スレッド数8程度までは効果ありそう
+At lower pixel counts, the Bayerfilter makes little difference.
+At higher pixel counts, it can be effective up to about 8 threads.

-**以下処理時間単位は秒**
+**Processing Time Unit: seconds**

 ## SetBayerFilterSimple
 PixelFormat = BayerRG8